Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 # Gusto Onboarding and Migration Guide

 Before gaining access to Gusto’s production API, all developers are subject to Gusto’s standard security and compliance review.
 As an official Gusto development partner, Finch will work closely with you to support you through your onboarding journey.
-The onboarding steps are outlined below.
+The onboarding process consists of the following steps:

+**Step 1:** Create an account in Gusto’s Developer Portal

+**Step 2:** Complete the Gusto Onboarding Questionnaire

+**Step 3:** Gusto Security Review

+**Step 4:** (Optional) Let your Finch Developer Success representative know if you need your Finch IDs to remain stable with your current integration.
+See Step 4 below for additional details.

+The remainder of this page outlines these steps in greater detail.

+---

 > If you are a current Finch customer using the existing Gusto integration, please note that you must complete the steps outlined below and have your clients reauthorize into the improved integration by **November 30, 2023**.
 Finch’s legacy integration will be deprecated on that date.

-### Step 1: Setup in Gusto’s Developer Portal
+### Step 1: Create an account in Gusto’s Developer Portal

 **[5 minutes]**